tarwn/lessthandot-hugo/blogs/content/posts/2011-04-07-compress-data-partition-snapshots-with.md

 type: post
 date: 2011-04-07T10:38:00+00:00
 ID: 1106
-excerpt: 'This week at SQL University we’re talking about Performance Tuning.
+excerpt: This week at SQL University we're talking about Performance Tuning.
 Performance tuning SQL Server means just about anything that increases the availability of data to the client requesting it.
-This could be anything from an index to a team configurati&hellip;'
+This could be anything from an index to a team configurati&hellip;
 url: /index.php/datamgmt/dbadmin/compress-data-partition-snapshots-with/
 views:
   - 9165